bos-cli-rs/bos-cli-rs/README.md

    It is recommended to use a dedicated function-call-only access key, so you need to:

    1.1.
-Add a new access key to your account.
+Add a new access key to your account, explicitly adding permissions to call the `set` method.
 Here is [near CLI](https://near.cli.rs) command to do that:

    ```bash
    near account add-key "ACCOUNT_ID" grant-function-call-access --allowance '1 NEAR' --receiver-account-id social.near --method-names 'set' autogenerate-new-keypair print-to-terminal network-config mainnet